 Initiation Criteria O5.1 Personnel and area monitoring O5.2 Laboratory analysis Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred; and Confirmation by the Safety Officer (SO) (or delegate) a health and safety risk to personnel is present All sub-modules ✓ The IMT IC (or delegate) has advised that either full or ✓ Partial implementation of O5 is to commence.
-Termination Criteria The SO (or delegate) has determined that there is no longer a health and safety risk; or The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill to terminate the response.
+Termination Criteria ✓ The IMT IC elegate) has determined that there is no longer a health and safety risk; or (or delegate) has advised that agreement has been reached with the Authority relevant to the spill to terminate the response.